Odoo vs ERPNext: Practical Comparison

 Winner: Odoo

-Odoo is the better option in retail and e-commerce-based businesses.
-It has native eCommerce, POS, inventory, and accounting modules that are well integrated and advanced.
+Odoo is often the better option for retail and ecommerce businesses.
+It has native eCommerce, POS, inventory, and accounting modules that work together.

 Use Case 2: Manufacturing Company (50 -150 Employees)